BBL-lab/bbl-website/content/research/_index.md

         .bbl-topic-img img{width:100%;height:auto;border-radius:12px;display:block;}
         </style>

-        Our goal is to identify the cognitive and neural processes underlying functions that are critical to human learning and development — reasoning, and thinking about numbers and mathematics.
+        Our goal is to identify the cognitive and neural processes underlying functions that are critical to human learning and development: reasoning and thinking about numbers.

         We combine behavioral assessments with brain imaging, including functional magnetic resonance imaging (fMRI) and electroencephalography (EEG).
 Below are some of the questions we work on.
     design: